-Type(s) of Roof Covering: Composition Asphalt Shingles Viewed From: Roof Level Comments: All Roofing components were found to be in set

-Comments: All Roofing components were found to be in serviceable and in satisfactory condition on the day of the inspection with deficiencies noted.
+Type(s) of Roof Covering: Composition Asphalt Shingles Viewed From: Roof Level Comments: All Roofing components were found to be in serviceable and in satisfactory condition on the day of the inspection with deficiencies noted.

 This structure has a 25 - 30 year asphalt shingle roof and was estimated to be in the first third of its life.
 The roof was inspected from walking roof level as well as portions of the roof being inspected from inside the attic space.
 The plywood roof decking and fasteners appeared appeared to be in working good at time of inspection.
+Any roofing deficiencies noted in this section should have qualified roofer / contractor evaluate for possible repairs if needed.